 A plaster detail at the head of the side aisle.
 Photo: Mike Hume - 2017

-The house right wall at the rear of the auditorium.
+Plasterwork near the house left side of the screen.
 Photo: Bill Counter - 2018

 The